-Pistachio and Chocolate Leprechaun Cookies – Perfect for Saint Patrick’s Day!
+Pistachio and Chocolate Leprechaun Cookies – Perfect for St. Patrick’s Day!

 St. Patrick’s Day Leprechaun Cookies

 I can’t believe St. Patrick’s Day is almost here!
-It’s one of my favorite holidays to celebrate because I love any excuse to throw a party.
-These pistachio cookies were the perfect addition to our table.
+I love to celebrate the holiday because I love any excuse to throw a party.
+These pistachio cookies were perfect to celebrate along with some of this pistachio bread recipe and a rainbow fruit platter.

-While I love my pistachio cookies with cherries, these ones with m&m’s and nuts can’t be beat.
+While I love my pistachio cookies with cherries, these ones chocolate chips, M&M’s and nuts can’t be beat.

 They are my family’s favorite St. Patrick’s day treat.
 They’re full of decadent dark chocolate chips, crunchy walnuts, green M&Ms and pistachio!
-I created these to have a hint of green (no pinching here!) as well as be absolutely irresistible in flavor.
+I created these leprechaun cookies to have a hint of green (no pinching here!) as well as have irresistible in flavor.

 Mix-in’s for Cookies